- Can an employee sue my company for discrimination and recover damages because one of my managers got made and yelled at him?

 Q: What does an employee have to prove to win in an employment discrimination case?

-- The employee was qualified for the position or job
+- the employee was qualified for the position or other job benefit

 Q: What is necessary for a person to prove that he or she has a disability under the Americans With Disabilities Act?